Vika1990Z/Vika1990Z.github.io/ventus/content/products/kubernetes/kubernetes-cluster.md

 ## Clusters page
-To get to the *Clusters page* select the **Clusters** from the VIRTUAL DATACENTER block in the *side-bar menu*:
+To get to the *Clusters page*, select the **Clusters** from the VIRTUAL DATACENTER block in the *side-bar menu*:
 ![](../../../assets/images/clusters/1.png?classes=border,shadow)

-On this page you can find all created Kubernetes Clusters in the current Project of the selected Organization with their *Headers, Create button, Search bar* and *Actions icon* which opens a list of available management actions for the selected Cluster:
+On this page you can find all created Kubernetes Clusters in the current Project of the selected Organization, with their *Headers, Create button, Search bar* and *Actions icon* which opens a list of available management actions for the selected Cluster:
 ![](../../../assets/images/clusters/2.png?classes=border,shadow)

 **Actions** icon opens the next list of available management actions:
-- *Download kubeconfig file -* this option is used to get the kubeconfig file that pertains to the selected Cluster;
+- *Download kubeconfig file -* this option is used to get the kubeconfig file, that pertains to the selected Cluster;
 - *Edit* - this option is used to change the count of Worker-nodes in the selected Cluster;
 - *Delete* - this option is for Cluster removing.

 ## Create Cluster
-To create new Cluster do the following:
+To create new Cluster, do the following:
 - go to the *Clusters page* and click on the CREATE CLUSTER icon in the upper left corner;
 - fill in the form on the next opened *Create Cluster window* and click on the CREATE icon:
 ![](../../../assets/images/clusters/3.png?classes=border,shadow)